adityamsr2606/turbo-dataforge/README.md

 ---

-# Turbo DataForge

-Turbo DataForge is a collaborative Python-based ETL (Extract, Transform, Load) pipeline designed to automate the extraction, transformation, and loading of business datasets from Excel workbooks into PostgreSQL.

-The pipeline processes multiple Excel workbooks, converts them into standardized CSV files, performs data cleaning and transformation, and loads the processed datasets into PostgreSQL for centralized storage and analysis.

-The project follows a modular ETL architecture that separates extraction, transformation, storage, and database loading, making it scalable, maintainable, and suitable for real-world data engineering workflows.

----

 # Project Overview

 Turbo DataForge processes multiple business datasets stored in Excel workbooks and automatically loads them into PostgreSQL.